Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/xgpl_src/supplementary_driver/hal/readme.txt

 /** @page SuppHalPage Structure of HAL for Supplementary Parts of IsoAgLib
-	The directory structure of the ISO<i><sub>AgLib</sub></i> HAL is designed to ease quick adotion to new platform types.
+	The directory structure of the ISO<i><sub>AgLib</sub></i> HAL is designed to ease quick adaptation to new platform types.
-	Please see \ref MainHalAdoptionNew for details.
+	Please see \ref MainHalAdaptationNew for details.

 	\section SuppHalStructure Structure of HAL for Main Parts
 	\subsection SupplHalEsx HAL for Supplementary Drivers on ESX of STW